Evert-R/milestone-one/README.md

 This website was created for the dutch Hip-Hop group 'The Chill Oud Posse' and their record label 'Dutch Hip-Hop Gems".

 ### At who this website is targeted
 This website is targeted at worldwide Hip-Hop fans between their thirties and fifties.
-Leiden, in the Netherlands, is the home city of the group so we expect most fans to be from there.
+Leiden, in the Netherlands, is the home city of the group, so we expect most fans to be from there.

 ### Wich language is used and why
 As some tracks, and much of the written content of the release, is in dutch the main fanbase will be from Holland.
 The main language however will be english, wich is common in this subculture.